Chinese Shar-Pei

 - Ears

-The Shar-Pei's ears are unusually small and shaped like rounded triangles.
+The Shar-Pei's ears are small and shaped like rounded triangles.
 They lie flat against the head but are always on alert for unusual sounds.

 - Eyes